Tuesdays with Corti: 2018-19 Season

 And who has the daunting task of doing justice to this giant Broadway adaptation of the deliriously zany Mel Brooks 1967 film which won the Academy Award for Best Screenplay?
 Yours truly.
 (I live in fear.)
 The show is as wacky, irreverent, satiric and side-splitting as it is gargantuan and tuneful as penned by Mel Brooks himself.
 It’s about laughter, riotous and colossal.
 This musical comedy farce is the story of a down-on-his-luck Broadway producer, Max Bialystock, ruthlessly amoral, with an unscrupulous determination to make a quick buck, well, fortune!
 This parody of the Golden Age of Broadway in the 50’s is filled with production numbers skewering spectacles such as in the Ziegfeld Follies inspired “Springtime for Hitler” just to give you an example.
 Max’s accountant Leopold Bloom triggers a ridiculous, get-rich-quick scheme that takes them from Broadway to Rio to Sing Sing and back!

 The tales of determined characters is continued with Paramount’s final offering next season: the World Premiere of the new musical August Rush.
-Co-produced with Washington, D.C.’s Signature Theatre and directed by the esteemed Broadway director and Tony winner John Doyle, this musical theatre adaptation of the 2007 film is scored by the composer of the movie’s soundtrack Mark Mancina.
+Directed by the esteemed Broadway director and Tony winner John Doyle, this musical theatre adaptation of the 2007 film is scored by the composer of the movie’s soundtrack Mark Mancina.

 This event is the result of New Works Development Director Amber Mak’s and President/CEO Tim Rater’s efforts to bring this highly anticipated production to our patrons and give them the very first look and experience of a new show before it moves on to who knows… Broadway maybe?